-On this day in 1982, Princess Grace of Monaco–the American-born former film star Grace Kelly, whose movie credits include The Country Girl and Rear Window–dies at the age of 52 from injuries suffered after her car plunged off a mountain road near Monte Carlo.
+On September 14, 1982, Princess Grace of Monaco—the American-born former film star Grace Kelly, whose movie credits include The Country Girl and Rear Window—dies at the age of 52 from injuries suffered after her car plunged off a mountain road near Monte Carlo.
 During the height of her Hollywood career in the 1950s, Kelly became an international icon of beauty and glamour.

 Kelly, the daughter of a former model and a wealthy industrialist, was born on November 12, 1929, in Philadelphia, and began acting as a child.
 After high school, she attended the American Academy for Dramatic Arts in New York.
 While she auditioned for Broadway plays, the classic blonde beauty supported herself by modeling and appearing in TV commercials.